MosesSupposes/Purescript-By-Example/text/chapter4.md

 In this function, we use an `if .. then .. else` expression to branch based on the emptiness of the array.
 The `null` function returns `true` on an empty array.
 Empty arrays have length zero, and a non-empty array has a length that is one more than the length of its tail.

 The `tail` function returns a `Maybe` wrapping the given array without its first element.
-If the array is empty (i.e. it doesn't has a tail) `Nothing` is returned.
+If the array is empty (i.e. it doesn't have a tail) `Nothing` is returned.
 The `fromMaybe` function takes a default value and a `Maybe` value.
 If the latter is `Nothing` it returns the default, in the other case it returns the value wrapped by `Just`.

 This example is obviously a very impractical way to find the length of an array in JavaScript, but should provide enough help to allow you to complete the following exercises: